Now Reading

 Twenty-two years after the South surrendered, their hub was rechristened the Middleburg Inn, and it returned to its previous purpose of offering fine food and quality lodging.
 In 1937 a group of investors including George A. Garrett purchased the inn and renamed it The Red Fox Inn & Tavern.

 Through its long history, The Red Fox became a sentimental favorite of both travelers and locals, like Nancy B. Reuter, who purchased the property in 1976.
 The tavern is now run by Nancy’s granddaughter, Matilda, whose affection for this special space is ancestral.
-Matilda remembers, “my grandmother and my grandfather used to go on all their dates here growing up, so it was really special to her.”
+Matilda remembers, “My grandmother and my grandfather used to go on all their dates here growing up, so it was really special to her.”
 Indeed the inn was so important to Nancy that she bought out dozens of shareholders to secure The Red Fox as her own.
 Since then, the property has been run by three generations of Reuters who strive to, as Matilda puts it, “preserve the historic qualities of a 1728 inn.”
 The multi-level restaurant is undeniably charming with a warmth that only old-fashioned décor can create.

 The King Family Vineyards Roseland Blend is one of five Virginia wines offered in the Taste of the Season pairing menu

 Though the atmosphere, and perhaps the wine tasting, may have you questioning what year it is, the menu is far from antique.
-Chef Kurt Baier, who joined The Red Fox in February, offers his updated take on classics like Duck a l’Orange and Strawberry Shortcake in a brand new four-course tasting tour highlighting Virginia’s finest ingredients and wines.
+Chef Kurt Baier, who joined The Red Fox in February, offers his updated take on classics like duck à l’orange and strawberry shortcake in a brand new four-course tasting tour highlighting Virginia’s finest ingredients and wines.

 Chef Kurt attributes his ability to create contrasting but complimenting flavors to his background in photography as well as years in the kitchen.
-He explains, “It’s the same thing with photography and with cooking, you want to counterbalance.”
+He explains, “It’s the same thing with photography and with cooking; you want to counterbalance.”

 The Tasting Menu starts with a seared scallop topped with fried country ham and tomato relish on a bed of creamed corn.